ericmshearer/OCepi/vignettes/data-cleaning.md

     #>  9 Hispanic or Latino     American … F         41 HET               2022-06-12
     #> 10 Non-Hispanic or Latino Black or … M         56 HET               2022-06-10

-## Recoding
+# Recoding

-Core Functions:
+## Core Functions:

 - `recode_race` - able to accept: ethnicity and race, race only, LOINC codes, and ‘Multi-race Status’ variable from VRBIS.

-  - Use argument `abbr_names` to abbreviate long category names i.e. “American Indian or Alaska Native” to “AI/AN” (TRUE/FALSE).
+  - Set `abbr_names` to TRUE to abbreviate long category names i.e. “American Indian or Alaska Native” to “AI/AN”.

   - If using ethnicity and race, use order `recode_race(ethnicity, race)`.